Revised for corrections and also a conversation with the CEO of Planswell.

 Planswell has a more hands-on approach.
 After it helps you come up with a complete financial plan from your home’s comfort when you open an account, it takes things a step further.

 Planswell reminds you to update your plan twice each year to make sure that the plan remains relevant to your financial needs as they change.

 I wanted to compare Planswell traditional financial advisor investing with Canadian robo-advisors.
 Note that this is only for investing, and not insurance and mortgages.
 Generally, robo-advisors should cost at least less than half the cost of a traditional financial advisor model that Planswell is providing.
 If you’re interested in investing for cheaper, you must look at robo-advisors also.

 Planswell vs. Wealthsimple

 Wealthsimple is the most popular robo-advisor product in Canada.
-It is, by far, among my favorites in the market.
+It is among my favorites in the market.
 It provides you with an excellent combination of benefits, features, and low fees.

 Planswell vs. Questwealth

 Questwealth is among the latest entrants in the robo-advisor product market in Canada.
 Its parent company, Questrade, has been around in Canada for more than two decades, and it is not a newbie in the world of wealth management.

 Questwealth came into the market with the increasing popularity of robo-advisors.
 It offers several benefits you can expect from robo-advisors, and it provides you with the option of choosing Socially Responsible Investment portfolios.